-We introduced FLAIR® to New Zealand in 1999 and the first horse to race in a nasal strip in Australasia was Cool Hand Luke trained by Mark Purdon who started in the Victorian Derby in Melbourne.
-Cool Hand Luke went on to win many races and was a top earner for Mark.
-Mark has continued to have great success with FLAIR® since then and his latest star Auckland Reactor raced in a nasal strip when winning the Group 1 NRM Sires Stakes Final at Addington on Cup Day 2007.
+We introduced FLAIR Strips to New Zealand in 1999, and the first horse to race in a nasal strip in Australasia was Cool Hand Luke.
+Trained by Mark Purdon, who started in the Victorian Derby in Melbourne, Cool Hand Luke went on to win many races and was a top earner for Mark.
+Since then, Mark has continued to have great success with FLAIR Strips.

-FLAIR® nasal strips have been proved both in the laboratory and on the race track to help horses perform to their maximum potential.
+FLAIR Equine Nasal Strips support horses nasal passages and have been proven in the laboratory and on the race track to help horses breathe easier and perform to their maximum potential.

-EPS Ltd is a technology based company and we are currently exploring technologies that have been developed for other industries that can be applied to the equine industry for enhanced training and performance options so if you have any interest or ideas that meet this criteria we would welcome you contacting us.
+EPS Ltd is a technology-based company and we are currently exploring technologies that have been developed for other industries that can be applied to the equine industry for enhanced training and performance options.
+If you have any interest or ideas that meet these criteria, please contact us.